-The Stackdriver Logging API lets you programmatically read and write log entries, set up exclusions, create logs-based metrics, and manage export sinks.
+The Cloud Logging API lets you programmatically read and write log entries, set up exclusions, create logs-based metrics, and manage export sinks.
 This section provides reference pages for the API.

 - For reference documentation for the REST version of the API, see REST reference.

 - For reference documentation for the gRPC version of the API, see gRPC reference.

 Ways to interact with the API